picocms/Pico/nginx.md

     _title: Advanced Configuration Tips
     modular-pico-config: Modular Pico Config
 nav-url: /docs/
-gh_release: v1.0.2
-redirect_from: /nginx.html
 ---

 [Nginx](https://www.nginx.com/) has quickly become a solid contender in the realm of web servers.
 While most of the web still uses Apache for serving web content, we acknowledge that a growing portion of our users may be interested in deploying Pico on Nginx instead of Apache.
 Deploying Pico on Apache at the moment is relatively painless, with Pico's `.htaccess` file providing almost all the configuration necessary.

 Unlike Apache, Nginx uses a ["Centralized" configuration](https://www.digitalocean.com/community/tutorials/apache-vs-nginx-practical-considerations#distributed-vs-centralized-configuration).
 Apache scours every folder it hosts in search of `.htaccess` files.
 These files hold extra configuration options, often deployed with hosted software to make their setup easy.
 Pico is no exception to this, and in most cases, Pico's `.htaccess` provides all the settings required to get it up and running without user interaction.

 This "Distributed" configuration can make it hard to understand what's really going on behind the scenes.
-Apache's configuration can be spread out into as many folders as your webapps (or own content) provide.
+Apache's configuration can be spread out into as many folders as your webapps (or your own content) provide.

 In comparison, Nginx's "Centralized" configuration is all located in one place.
 On a Linux server, this configuration would usually be located in `/etc/nginx`, but this may vary by distro and OS.
 While configuration of Nginx as a  whole is out of the scope of this document, we hope to provide you with enough information to get over any hurdles you may encounter.